CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_10_uniquenumbers_en-US/uniquenumbers.md

 You may use a maximum of two lines of code for this.
 Comments and imports are not counted.

 > You can import type definitions (optional) with `from typing import List, Set`.
 Further imports are neither required nor allowed!
 > Note: What are the special features of a set?
 Do you need to check for duplicates?
-Well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well, well.
+Give reasons.